geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Yeah.

 ##### **Nimlgen** [[00:33:20](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2000)]
-I mean, they have, like, the second flight, so it can boot if the...
-Yeah, but...
-Well...
+I mean, they have, like, the second flight, so it can boot if the..
+Yeah, but..
+Well..
 Wait, wait, wait, wait, wait, wait.

 ##### **Chenyu** [[00:33:29](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2009)]
 How does it know the boot from the second flash?